Dr. Anna P. Durbin

 CIR faculty members are leaders in the world of vaccine research and have laboratory as well as clinical trials expertise in our disease fields of interest.
-Many of our faculty members serve on national and international committees to advance vaccine research efforts and share knowledge gained by the conduct of our own research.
+Many of us serve on national and international committees to advance vaccine research efforts and share knowledge gained by the conduct of our own research.
 We work closely with our partners at the NIAID/NIH, the Gates Foundation, US Department of Defense (DoD) and industry to develop innovative clinical and laboratory methods for the evaluation of vaccines.

+I am so proud of the work we do and am honored to be the Director of the Center for Immunization Research.
 Please take a moment to peruse our site.
 There is a lot of important information about clinical vaccine research, educational information about the viruses and diseases we study, our faculty and staff, and upcoming clinical trials.
 I hope that you enjoy your visit and the information we provided.

 Director of the Center for Immunization Research